Edward Clinton, 1st Earl of Lincoln: France

 Clinton joined the retinue of King Henry VIII at Boulogne and Calais in 1532.
 He sat in the House of Lords in 1536 and later served in the Royal Navy against French and Scottish naval forces from 1544 to 1547.
 He was knighted in Edinburgh by Edward Seymour, 1st Earl of Hertford, for his part in the capture of that city in 1544.
 He also took part in the Siege of Boulogne in September 1544.
 Under John Dudley, Viscount Lisle, he saw action against the French at the Battle of Spithead in 1545 and was sent as one of the peace commissioners to France the following year.

 Scotland

 In August 1547, Clinton was sent to Scotland with a fleet of twelve ships to support the Siege of St Andrews Castle and prevent a French intervention, but he arrived too late.
 He captured Broughty Castle on 24 September, refortified it with the aid of an Italian military engineer, and installed Andrew Dudley as its captain, leaving him three ships, the Mary Hamborough, the Barque Eger, and the Phoenix.

 Clinton commanded the English fleet during the invasion of Scotland by Edward Seymour and provided naval artillery support at the Battle of Pinkie on 15 September 1547.
-In August 1548 he sailed into the Firth of Forth and scattered French and Scottish ships near Leith.
+He received instructions to take a fleet to Scotland in May 1548, land troops in Fife to devastate the coastal towns and, if possible, accept the surrender of Perth from the Master of Ruthven.
+In August 1548, he sailed into the Firth of Forth and scattered French and Scottish ships near Leith.
 He then landed 500 men to burn the ships in the harbour of Burntisland and contemplated fortifying the harbour for English use.
 He was aboard the Great Barque.